Rates for Individual & Couple Therapy

 $520 for first 120 minute session; $420 for following 90 minute sessions.

 Payment in full is due at the time of your session.
-I accept cash, personal checks, VISA and Mastercard, and HSA (health savings account) cards.
-If paying by check, please be aware that all checks are deposited on the day of service.
+I accept VISA and Mastercard, and HSA or FSA (health savings account) cards.
+I keep your card information on file, and charge your session fee at the start of each session.

-I am an out-of-network provider for other health insurance policies (please read more in About Health Insurance Coverage section)
+I am an out-of-network provider for health insurance policies.
+However, I will when possible provide electronic insurance claim submission for you (please read more in About Health Insurance Coverage section).

 Clients are responsible for knowing their copays and deductibles.
 Clients are responsible for all charges not covered by their health insurance provider.

 Most health insurance policies do not cover individual therapy for minor issues now considered a medically diagnosable condition or for couple therapy (although a few policies do).
 What are covered by health insurance are medically diagnosable mental health issues.
 However, if an individual covered by the policy has a diagnosable issue (for example, depression or anxiety), that person usually can be treated in whatever manner the therapist deems best.
 Let's say you're worrying all the time about how you and your spouse are fighting; this mental health issue (anxiety connected with a situation, also called Adjustment Disorder) could be treated by not only addressing your symptoms (the worrying) on an individual level, but working to minimize the situation (the marital fighting) by including your spouse in the treatment.
 Like most other therapists, I screen all my patients for diagnosable issues on the first visit.
 These screens are used to medically justify your mental health services.
 If you do not have a diagnosible issue, I will let you know and we can talk about using my services without health insurance coverage.